HiveDesk

 Puerto Rico, an unincorporated territory of the United States, has a population of approximately 3.2 million people.

-As of 2023, Puerto Rico’s economy was valued at around $100 billion in GDP, driven primarily by key sectors such as manufacturing (pharmaceuticals, electronics, and textiles), services (particularly finance, insurance, and real estate), and tourism.
+As of 2025, Puerto Rico's economy was valued at approximately $126.5 billion in nominal GDP (IMF estimate), with a GDP per capita of around $39,854.
+The economy is driven primarily by key sectors such as manufacturing (pharmaceuticals, electronics, and textiles), services (particularly finance, insurance, and real estate), and tourism.
 The island also has a growing technology sector, supported by government incentives.
+Note that GNI (~$85.6 billion in 2024) is considered a more meaningful measure for Puerto Rico, as GDP includes output by foreign-owned corporations that repatriate profits off-island.

 The official currency of Puerto Rico is the US Dollar (USD).